 - Advertising that discloses prices for alcoholic beverages will not be printed.

-- For purposes of these guidelines, a college publication shall be defined as a newspaper, tabloid, athletic program, brochure, catalog, book, magazine, or periodical sanctioned or published by Augustana College.
+- For purposes of these guidelines, a university publication shall be defined as a newspaper, tabloid, athletic program, brochure, catalog, book, magazine, or periodical sanctioned or published by Augustana University.

 - Name brand advertising of alcoholic beverages is prohibited.
 Beverage companies wishing to provide a public service announcement that addresses responsible use of alcohol and drinking and driving may be considered exceptions to this guideline.

-- For student publications, responsibility for enforcing these guidelines shall fall to the editors of those publications and those editors in turn shall be responsible to the Augustana College Publications Board.
+- For student publications, responsibility for enforcing these guidelines shall fall to the editors of those publications and those editors in turn shall be responsible to the Augustana University Publications Board.